ddf-26/mywebclass-agile-docs/documentation/theme_1/theme_project_setup.md

 * Creating a release plan and coordinating with the development team to launch the legal web template
 * Monitoring the legal web template for bugs and issues and fixing them promptly
 * Prioritizing maintenance tasks based on impact on users and business goals
-* Implementing automated testing and monitoring tools to ensure the legal web template stays functional and up-to-date.
+* Implementing automated testing and monitoring tools to ensure the legal web template stays functional and up-to-date